heroku/vault-test-tools/README.md

 end
 ```

-#### `Vault::Test::SpecHelpers`
+##### `Vault::Test::SpecHelpers`

-provides `#usage_json`, `#statement_json` and `#vault_spec` methods
+Provides `#usage_json`, `#statement_json` and `#vault_spec` methods to
-to pull down and vendor latest specs from the vault-specs app
+pull down and vendor latest specs from the `vault-specs` app.
+The

-the json files are stored in `test/support/<filename>.json` and are
+json files are stored in `test/support/<filename>.json` and are used
-used only when the live HTTP request against the vault-specs app fails.
+only when the live HTTP request against the vault-specs app fails.

-yes, this means your tests are making an HTTP request.  what this enables
+Yes, this means your tests are making an HTTP request.
+This enables
-is us to update specs and then run tests that immediately use the specs
+us to update specs and then run tests that immediately use the specs
-on the server.  however, if you're on a plane or don't have internet we
+on the server.
+However, if you're on a plane or don't have internet
-can easily fall back to the saved json.
+we can easily fall back to the saved JSON.

 ```ruby
 class Test < Vault::TestCase